aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.md

 value of the second column only when the first column is null.

 :::tip
-The timestamp column(s) is passed via the `timestamp.column.name parameter`.
+The timestamp columns are passed via the `timestamp.column.name parameter`.
 :::